DillonSteyl/SCIE1000/Week 5/loop_2.md

 ## Arrays and Loops

 Loops can also be used to fill in arrays based on values already in the array.
-This can be useful when you can only calculate the next value.
+This can be useful when you can only calculate the next value, unlike some equations where you can calculate any value (linear, exponential, quadratic, etc).
 Here is a simple example:

 ```